CEE 492: Data Science for CEE, Fall 2024

 Course Structure

-This course is structured as a series of modules, with each module containing recorded lectures, readings, and quizzes to be completed before each class meeting.
+This course is structured as a series of modules, with each module containing recorded lectures, readings, and pre-class quizzes to be completed before each class meeting.
 Class meetings will be in-person, and will focus on hands-on application of the material that was covered in recorded lectures and readings through the use of in-class worksheets.
 The in-class worksheets will be completed in groups and will be graded.
 If students do not finish the worksheet during class or are absent, up to 70% of points can be made up by completing the post-class worksheet review.
 Online students can get 100% of points by completing the post-class worksheet review.
 Near the beginning or the semester, 4-credit students will choose a topic for a project, which they will work on throughout the semester, applying the concepts that we learn in class.
-Additionally, students will complete homework assignments and exams.
+Additionally, students will complete homework assignments, module quizzes, and mini-projects.

 Course Requirements and Assessment Overview